×

 We asked people living in Granada to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Granada, it is important to pack items that will help you adjust to the climate and culture.
 Pack comfortable, lightweight clothing that is suitable for the warm Mediterranean climate.
 Bring a few items of warmer clothing for the cooler winter months.
 Make sure to bring a good pair of walking shoes, as Granada is a city of hills and cobblestone streets.
 Don't forget to bring a few items to help you adjust to the culture, such as a Spanish-English dictionary, a phrasebook, and a guidebook.
-Finally, don't forget to bring any necessary documents, such as your passport and visa," explained one expat living in Granada, Spain.
+Finally, don't forget to bring any necessary documents, such as your passport and visa," said one expat in Granada.

 Get Quote